 At this week's rehearing, an attorney representing Ms. Hivey argued that discriminating against one's sex and discriminating against one's sexual orientation are the same thing, and asked judges to broaden the interpretation of the law.

 As Atlanta employment discrimination lawyers, our firm is dedicated to protecting workers from discrimination.
-For more information, or if you believe you have suffered any form of workplace discrimination, please contact the experienced Georgia discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information, or if you believe you have suffered any form of workplace discrimination, please contact the experienced Georgia discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.